 Furthermore, HBCUs represent 8.5% of the four-year institutions across the 21 states and territories they are located in.
 Of these states and territories, HBCUs enroll, on average, 24% of all black undergraduates pursuing a bachelor’s degree in a college or university; graduate 26% of all black bachelor’s degree recipients; and award 32% of STEM degrees to black students.
 In fact, across the entire country, HBCUs enroll 10% of the black undergraduates, produce 17% of all black college graduates with bachelor’s degrees and graduate 21% of black students with bachelor’s degrees in STEM fields.

 HBCUs, TCUs, HSIs and other MSIs collectively serve over six million students, accounting for more than one-quarter of all undergraduates and a large share of all students of color.
 Funding for these programs expired on September 30, 2019.
 Because of this, these institutions temporarily lost access to an annual funding amount of $255 million dollars.
 The House of Representatives (House) passed the first version of the FUTURE Act on September 17, 2019 to save our institutions from experiencing a lapse in funding.
 The Senate amended the bill and passed it on December 5, 2019, leaving it up to the House to repass the amended version.
-Instead of passing the amended version by the Senate, the House introduced a new version of the FUTURE Act and both the House and Senate passed this bill on December 10, 2019 extending mandatory funding for HBCUs, TCUs, HSIs, and other MSIs PERMANENTLY!
+Instead of passing the amended version by the Senate, the House introduced a new version of the FUTURE Act and both the House and Senate passed this bill on December 10, 2019.
+This bill was signed into law on December 19, 2019 extending mandatory funding for HBCUs, TCUs, HSIs, and other MSIs PERMANENTLY!

-The FUTURE Act has now passed the House and the Senate.
+The FUTURE Act has now been signed into law.

 This work is crucial.